Things To Do Aruba

 Arikok National Park Aruba

 Arikok National Park is a must-see when visiting Aruba.
-The park takes up nearly 20% of the island!
+The park takes up nearly 20% of the island and features rugged landscapes, sandy dunes, rocky shorelines, and cacti scattered throughout the area.
 Some of the best stops in the park are only accessible by a 4×4 vehicle (like the Natural Pool).
-You can enter the park and go off-road on your own in a Jeep, but if you’re on an ATV, you are required to have a local guide with you (this is a newer law).

 17. Tour the Aruba Aloe Factory